alexdunk/vigilant-rotary-phone/README.md

-A simple, highly-performant OCR API built with AWS Lambda and Google Gemini.
+A simple, robust, and highly-performant OCR API built with AWS Lambda and Google Gemini.